 Obtain input from the public and approval from the AAA Advisory Council on the development, implementation and administration of the Area Plan through a public process, which should include, at a minimum, a public hearing prior to submission of the Area Plan to DHS.
 ADSD shall publicize the hearing(s) through legal notice, mailings, advertisements in newspapers, and other methods determined by the AAA to be most effective in informing the public, service providers, advocacy groups, etc.

-September 28, 2012

-Date

-September 28, 2012
+September 28, 2012 Leggy J. Bruy

+Peggy J. Brey

-Date
+Date Director, [AAA]

-September 28, 2012
+September 28, 2012 Steve Wiss

-Date

-Peggy J. Brey Director, [AAA]

 Steve Weiss

-Advisory Council Chair
+Date Advisory Council Chair

-res
+September 28, 2012 Reggy J. Bruy

+Peggy y.
+Brey

-Peggy 9.
-Brey U Legal Contractor Authority
+Date Legal Contractor Authority

 Division Director 2